adamcrampton/support-mailer/README.md

 ## Introduction
 The aim of this app is to provide a simple front end for staff to submit a support request, using fields to easily capture the data.

+## Frameworks
+Frameworks are Laravel 5.6, Blade, Bootstrap 4, and jQuery.
+I have configured the project to use LESS but there is very little to migrate should you want to use something else.

+## Features
 Configurable items include:
 * Form heading
 * Form title